 KATE: No, he’s not finished.

-LYNN: Okay.
+LYNN: OK.
 [Rabin´ explained to me later that this was an instance where Kate voiced a sign from Lynn, which Rabin´ attributed to Lynn as if she’d spoken it.]

 LYNN (typing): OK, can you please repeat the question aloud?